Perevalov/qa_chatbots_exercises/Exercise_4/README.md

 ### 2. Back-end (Server)

-Implement a server for you Question Answering system.
+Implement a server for your Question Answering system.
 The server has to support 2 HTTP methods:

 1. Type: `GET`, Name: `health`, Returns: `{'status': 'OK'}`;
 2. Type: `POST`, Name: `get_answer`, Params: `question_text`, Returns: `{'answer_text': 'This is your question <question_text>'}`.

 **OPTIONAL:** reuse Named Entity Linking and Relation Prediction components in your Back-end.
-Then, the second method has to return following:
+Then, the 2nd method has to return following:
 ```
 {
     'answer_text': 'This is your question <question_text>',